 Parties making claims against us may obtain injunctive or other equitable relief, which could effectively block our ability to further develop and commercialize our product candidate.
 Defending these claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of employee resources from our business.
 In the event of a successful infringement or other intellectual property claim against us, we may have to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties or redesign our affected products, which may be impossible or require substantial time and monetary expenditure.
-We cannot predict whether any such license would be available at all or whether it would be available on commercialization of our product candidate.
+We cannot predict whether any such license would be available at all or whether it would be available on commercially reasonable terms.
+Furthermore, even in the absence of litigation, we may need to obtain licenses from third parties to advance our research or allow commercialization of our product candidate.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
 In that event, we would be unable to further develop and commercialize our product candidate, which could harm our business significantly.
 Claims that we have misappropriated the confidential information or trade secrets of third parties could have a similar negative impact on our business.